juliolmuller/vba-textfile/README.md

 ## Resources Documentation

+VBA does not handle **relative paths** very well, like other programming languages, so always prefar to use the **absolute paths** instead.
+To *emulate* relative paths, use the object `ThisWorkbook` and its method `Path` and then concatenate the folder/file paths starting on the current directory of the workbook you are working on.
+The use of this resource will be shown in the examples that follow.
+Also, when using `ThisWorkbook.Path`, always use the back slash (`\`) to navigate through the directories.

 ### Create Text File

-This subroutine creates a text file and adds content to it if necessary. ***Warning:*** if the file informed already exists in the informed directory, the function will overwrite the old file and create a brand new one.
+This subroutine `CreateTextFile()` creates a text file and adds content to it if necessary. ***Warning:*** if the file informed already exists in the informed directory, the function will overwrite the old file and create a brand new one.

 #### Structure